jackwoodhouse/kinect-assignment/README.md

 - Stop command is the default starting position with the Left and Right hands by the sides and legs together
 - Left and Right commands are issued by raising their respective arms to shoulder height
 - Forwards commands are issued by moving the Left or Right leg away from the body
+- Backwards commands are issued by lowering the hands below the knees